 Sectional Assignments: Entered schools will be assigned to a sectional by the IHSA.
-Sectional assignments are available online at www.ihsa.org under the "Boys' Tennis" link - https://www.ihsa.org/SportsActivities/BoysTennis.aspx_Click on "State Series Information & Results" and then "Assignments".
-Sectional assignments will be posted after the February entry deadline.
-List of Participants (LOP): To participate in the Boys' tennis state series, schools must complete the following information by midnight, Tuesday, May 14, 2019.
+Sectional assignments are available online at www.ihsa.org/SportsActivities/GirlsTennis.aspx.
+Click on "State Series Information & Results" and then "Assignments".
+Sectional assignments will be posted after the September entry deadline.

+List of Participants (LOP): To participate in the girls' tennis state series, schools must complete the following information by midnight, Tuesday, October 15, 2019.

-IHSA List of Participants and Tennisreporting.com Players Season Record (Includes eligible coaches, list of participants, line up and players season record from tennisreporting.com).
+• IHSA List of Participants and Tennisreporting.com Players Season Record (Includes eligible coaches, list of participants, line up and players season record from tennisreporting.com).
 Schools should print a copy of each page of the online forms for their records and take them to their sectional seed meeting.
 If a school does not submit their online list of participants by the deadline, coaches and/or participants from that school are subject to penalties, which could include but not be limited to being ruled ineligible to coach or compete in the state series and/or charged \$100.00 for breach of contract.

-Sectionals: Class 1A and 2A sectional tournaments will be held on Saturday, May 18 at various locations around the state.
+Sectionals: Class 1A and 2A sectional tournaments will be held on Saturday, October 19 at various locations around the state.
 There will be 16 sites for Class 1A and 16 Sites for Class 2A.
-To complete the tournament on Saturday, the local manager may, at his/her discretion if the number of entries warrant, elect to begin tournament play on Friday afternoon (after school hours).
+To complete the tournament on Saturday, the local manager may, at their discretion if the number of entries warrant, elect to begin tournament play on Friday afternoon (after school hours).
 If the local manager wishes to begin the competition on Friday before 4:00 p.m., written consent of the principal from each participating school is required.
 Sectional managers will send to the principals from participating schools the IHSA Tennis "Request for Earlier Start Time" Form for their approval.
 This document can be located online and in the tennis manual.